 We are going to use the candlestick charts below as an example of how to use Inverted Technical Analysis to study a chart for a held stock position.
 We will pretend that you own this stock, and now that it is moving down, the concern is whether to hold or sell the stock.
 See candlestick chart example #1 below.

 Let’s say that the entry or buy was on the small gap up white candlestick day indicated by the green arrow.
-It moved up the next day as well, then it started to correct.
-This was a bit of a surprise as the expected action was more upside, especially since the index this stock is on went up over 100 points each day that this stock has moved down.
+It moved up the next day as well, and then it started to correct.
+This was a bit of a surprise as the expected action was more upside, especially since the index this stock is on went up over 100 points each day that this stock moved down.

 Nervousness is settling in, and you are wondering whether to hold or sell the stock.
 You have a small profit for now.
-You are wondering why this stock is moving down when its index and the general market has been moving up strongly.
+You are wondering why this stock is moving down when its index and the general market have been moving up strongly.

-You are hoping the stock is going to move up, but you aren’t sure.
+You are hoping that the stock is going to move up, but you aren’t sure.
 Instead of hoping, worrying, or giving up on the trade, use Inverted Technical Analysis and take a totally different perspective.
 Look at the chart and determine if this stock is a good Sell Short candidate.